 Nonfiction, 176 pages, 6″ x 9″ softcover, 86 maps and photos, appendixes, second edition

 Trails of the Wild Cabinets is a hiker’s and biker’s bible for the Cabinet Mountains – that magnificent range stretching from northern Idaho’s panhandle 150 miles southeast into Montana.
 The second edition published in 2008 includes trail updates and new trails!

-Trails of the Wild Selkirks: South of the Canadian Border focuses on the portion of this spectacular range that spans northeastern Washington and northern Idaho, before it stretches far into Canada.
-The second edition due in 2014 will include trail updates and new trails!
+Now updated as a second edition, Trails of the Wild Selkirks: South of the Canadian Border focuses on the portion of this spectacular range that spans northeastern Washington and northern Idaho, before it stretches far into Canada.
+The second edition released in July 2014 includes trail updates and new trails!

 By Jane Fritz and Friends

 Nonfiction, 416 pages plus photo sections, 6″ x 9″ softcover, 100+ photos, 16 pages of color plates, 16-page Ross Hall classic photos section, and fold-out color map by Terrapen Geographics, in its second printing